stellatogrp/lropt/README.md

 Learning for Optimization under Uncertainty
 =====================

 LROPT is a package for decision making under uncertainty.
 It is based on Python, and built on top of [CVXPY](https://www.cvxpy.org).
-It allows you to add uncertainty to your optimization problem **(add sentence for learning here)**.
+It allows model optimization problems affected by uncertainty using data. **(add sentence for learning here)**.

 ## Example